gvwilson/sensibleadventures/nardica/nardica.md

 Rothera bustled around them as the bus hummed quietly through its streets and up the long, gentle slope that led to the governor's mansion.
-The armored bot stayed a steady five meters in front of them, its twin turrets swivelling from side to side each time they went through an intersection.
+The G-80 stayed a steady five meters in front of them, its twin turrets swivelling from side to side each time they went through an intersection.
 The Marines jogged along beside them,